 In order to ensure the safety of and reduce risks to clients, students, faculty, affiliating agencies, and Spalding University, students must comply with the following requirements prior to and during any off-campus learning experience (unique learning experiences, service learning, observations, fieldwork, etc).
 Failure to comply with any of these requirements may jeopardize a student’s enrollment status in the program.

-- Complete criminal background checks upon admission into the program, at the beginning of Level I fieldwork, and per request of the fieldwork agency according to its student in-processing requirements.
+- Complete criminal background checks upon admission into the program, at the beginning of Level I fieldwork, and per request of the fieldwork agency as stated in the ASOT student handbook.

 - Complete education on infection control and prevention.

 - Complete education on corporate responsibility and HIPAA/HITECH compliance.